EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 We can see some defects... in fact, the more you tend to 1, the more time it takes, and it seems 10,000 rounds isn't enough for some strategies to go to its limit.

+Moreover, our score in incredibly low, even lower than for *Control-2*.

 What's incredible is that you can't control your own score by doing this.
 You will never be able to do that in Game Theory, because it is not interesting.
 It in not a strategy, but full control, and thus uninteresting.

-However, it's **not satisfying enough**.
+This strategy is interesting, but **not satisfying enough**.

-We don't want to control the opponent's score, we want to have better than him **every time**.
+We don't want to control the opponent's score, we want to have better than him every time.

 ### Extorsion

-Even if we can't control our own gain, it still is possible to control the ratio of our score to the opponent's.
+Even if we can't control our own gain, it still is possible to control the **ratio** of our score to the opponent's.

 *Extorsion 2* set our score two times higher than the opponent's!